Marquette vs. Texas College Basketball Predictions & Picks - December 6

 - Computer Predicted Total: 146.7

 Marquette has put together a 3-3-0 record against the spread this season, while Texas is 2-5-0.
-In terms of going over the point total, games involving the Golden Eagles are 2-4-0 and the Longhorns are 4-3-0.
+The Golden Eagles have hit the over in two games, while Longhorns games have gone over four times.

 Sportsbook Promo Codes